w3f/polkadot-wiki/docs/general/ledger.md

 :::warning Ledger does not currently support batch transactions

-Ledger does not currently support batch calls, as a consequence if you stake using the [staking dashboard](https://staking.polkadot.network/#/overview) you must use a hot wallet.
+Ledger does not currently support batch calls; As a consequence, if you stake using the [staking dashboard](https://staking.polkadot.network/#/overview), you must use a hot wallet.
-Alternatively, you can use the [Polkadot-JS UI](https://polkadot.js.org/apps/#/explorer) that allows for single calls (i.e. bonding and nominating).
+Alternatively, you can use the [Polkadot-JS UI](https://polkadot.js.org/apps/#/explorer) that allows for single calls (i.e., bonding and nominating).

 :::